Accessibility Compliance Training

-If you want to check to see if you have completed the training, , log into Canvas, and select the 2020 EIT Accessibility Annual Training course.
+If you want to check to see if you have completed the training, log into Canvas, and select the 2021-2023 EIT Accessibility Training Portal course.
 Select Grades on the left navigation menu.
-If you have completed the course you will have earned 50 points on all three Knowledge Checks for a total of 150 points.
-If you do not have a total of 150 points in the Grades section of Canvas, you have not completed the course, and need to return to the Modules tab in the navigation to complete the Knowledge Checks.
-The course completion deadline is October 1, 2020.
+If you have completed the course you will have earned a total of 150 points.
+If you do not have a total of 150 points in the Grades section of Canvas, you have not completed the course, and need to return to the Modules tab in the navigation to complete the Knowledge Checks for the Modules you have reviewed.

 The easiest way to keep a record of your course completion is to take a screenshot of your grades.
 Remember that you may be asked to verify your course completion before being granted to some campus systems.

 After completing the quiz, scroll down and note any incorrect answers.
 To take the quiz again, navigate to the top of the quiz, and select the "Take Quiz Again" button.
 You must answer all questions correctly to get credit for the training course.